Mickelson struggles with driver in 2020 debut at La Quinta

+He made a tap-in par there and shot a 2-under 70 at La Quinta Country Club to fall six strokes behind leaders Zac Blair and Grayson Murray.

+“I didn’t score as I probably could have or wanted to, but I really had a good day,” the first-year tournament host said.
+“It wasn’t quite as sharp as I wanted it to be, maybe a little bit rusty, but it was a good first day.”

-Grayson and Blair shot 64 in sunny and mostly calm conditions.
-Grayson closed with a bogey on the par-4 ninth on PGA West’s Stadium Course, also the site of the final round in the pro-am event.
+Murray and Blair shot 64 in sunny and mostly calm conditions.
+Murray closed with a bogey on the par-4 ninth on PGA West’s Stadium Course, also the site of the final round in the pro-am event.

 “It was perfect today, course was in really good shape,” Blair said.
 “Drove it really well, made some good putts.
 But it’s a little easier out here this week right now than it was in Hawaii last week, so it’s nice.”